mmgen/mmgen-wallet/README.md

 > delete your mnemonic and seed files.
 In Linux, you can achieve
 > additional security by writing the files to volatile memory in
 > '/dev/shm' instead of disk.

+### Vanitygen note:
+> When available, the 'keyconv' utility from the vanitygen package is
+> used to generate addresses because it's much faster than the python
+> ecdsa library.

+### Test suite:
+> To see what tests are available, run the scripts in the 'tests'
+> directory without arguments.
+Some of the more interesting tests to
+> try:

+                tests/bitcoin.py keyconv_compare_randloop 10
+                tests/bitcoin.py hextob58_pad_randloop 1000
+                tests/mnemonic.py random128
+                tests/mnemonic.py random192
+                tests/mnemonic.py random256